Personal development requires action

 Every discipline has its drills and rituals because there is power in habits.
 Consistency and repetition are the allies of the practitioner.

-So to reap the fruit of Self Recovery, one must engage in actual doing.
+So to reap the fruit of Personal Development, one must engage in actual doing.
 We call it the Personal Practice

 The Personal Practice is just that, personal.
 Although it can include some elements involving other people, at its the core and principle is a solitary job.